-In July 1961, Dr. Vinton Logan passes away and Dr. William Coggins (pictured above), previously Logan’s dean, becomes the College’s third president.
+In July 1961, Dr. Vinton Logan passes away and Dr. William Coggins (pictured above), previously Logan’s Dean, becomes the College’s third President.

 Missouri Chiropractic College (pictured above) merges with Logan Basic College of Chiropractic.
 The merged schools become known as Logan College of Chiropractic.

 In anticipation of future growth, Logan’s administration and Board of Trustees began to evaluate the adequacy of the College campus and the decision was made to search for a new campus site.
 In 1972, Logan acquired the buildings and grounds of the former Maryknoll Junior Seminary.
-The 112 acre campus in Chesterfield, Missouri was purchased for $1.8 million.
+The 112 acre campus in Chesterfield, Mo., was purchased for $1.8 million.

 After nearly 40 years of association with Logan, President Dr. William Coggins announces his retirement.
 The Board of Trustees select Dr. M.T.
 Morter to serve as president.